ariesti/ariesti.github.io/_posts/2021-02-25-ethereum-tipping-feature.md

 author: Lovelli Fuad
 title: "Create a MetaMask Tipping Button and Start Collecting Ether"
 tagline: Are you ready to tip in Ether?
-lead: "Yet another way to make it easier for the audience to support you as their favourite content creator."
+lead: "Yet another way to make it easier for the audience to support their favourite content creator."
 description: A mini guide to coding your own ETH tipping button.
 So simple it will only take you a bag of chips to complete.
 permalink: blog/ethereum-tipping-feature
 date: 2021-02-25 19:00